-Try again by disconnecting the Wall Connector from the vehicle and reconnecting.
-If the problem persists, turn OFF the circuit breaker servicing the Wall Connector, wait 10 seconds, turn the circuit breaker ON again, then try reconnecting the Wall Connector to the vehicle.
-If the problem persists, contact Tesla.
+Try charging again by disconnecting the Wall Connector from the vehicle and reconnecting.
+If the issue persists, turn OFF the circuit breaker servicing the Wall Connector, wait 10 seconds, turn the circuit breaker ON again, then try reconnecting the Wall Connector to the vehicle.
+If the issue persists, consult your electrician or contact Tesla.